-Crockett Gardens Falls by the picturesque Lake Georgetown is located in about a 45-minute drive north of Austin.
+Crockett Gardens Falls by the picturesque Lake Georgetown is located about 45-minutes away north from Austin.
 It features several small waterfalls that feed the lake.
 The waterfalls can be reached by a 5.8-mile (9-km) trail that starts at Cedar Breaks Park.
 Or you can opt for a 26-mi (41-km) San Gabriel Goodwater Loop Trail, which goes around Lake Georgetown.
 The lake has a swimming beach and several picnic zones as well as scenic overlooks to enjoy the view.

 Barton Creek Greenbelt: Sculpture Falls and Twin Falls

 Barton Creek Greenbelt is one of the favorite summer playgrounds for Austin residents as this beautiful oasis is located in just 10 minutes by car from downtown.
 7.9-mile(13-km)-long Barton Creek Greenbelt features several swimming holes with warm water reaching 70°F (21°C) in the summer.
 Twin Falls are located in just half a mile from the trailhead on the Barton Creek Trail, and Sculpture Falls is 1.5 miles further on the same trail.
 Both spots are very popular in the summer.
 Expect to see lots of families with children and dogs.
 However, you can always find a more secluded spot on the creek if you want less company.